 mysqldumpoutput or Ruby on Rails

 - Do NOT add Skeema Cloud Linter to all repositories in your GitHub account.
-If you ignore this message, your access to Cloud Linter will be permanently blocked.
+Doing so causes our servers to be flooded with webhook requests on every commit your company makes to any repo.
+Your Cloud Linter account will be permanently suspended if this occurs.

 When installing Cloud Linter on a GitHub account, you will be prompted for which repositories to enable the application on.
 By default, GitHub’s UI will select all of your repos; do not leave this default enabled.
 You will need to select just your Skeema-related repo(s) instead.